Tax code of conduct for the global PwC network

 It is a general principle that taxpayers have a right to manage their tax affairs provided they act within the law.
 Equally they should also be able to access independent advice on their tax position.
-However, the global nature of the business world together with the complexity and competing priorities of national laws - including tax competition amongst nations - is such that it is not always clear where lines should be drawn.
-In order to assist with this, the member firms of the PwC1 Network act according to the following Global Tax Code of Conduct.
+However, the dynamic and complex nature of tax laws - both at a national and international level - is such that it is not always clear where lines should be drawn.
+To help our clients and our people make informed decisions on tax, taking into account the relevant considerations, the member firms of the PwC1 Network act according to the following Global Tax Code of Conduct.

 What PwC firms do

 The main business of the tax practices of PwC firms is to support their clients, where so engaged, to: